 Recently, we asked the question if organisations should pay ransomware demands.
-There is the balance between desperation and the uneasy knowledge that you might be funding further criminal attacks on the community.
+There is a balance between desperation and the uneasy knowledge that you might be funding further criminal attacks on the community.

-We’ve just read a paper that tells us that it also makes you more likely to be subject to another attack. .
+We’ve just read a paper which tells us that it also makes you more likely to be subject to another attack.

 Their paper tells us that 80% of organisations that pay a ransom are attacked again, often by the same criminals.
 These ransoms are crippling once, let alone twice.